CSCI3100GroupProjectTutorApp/LanguageTutor/README.md

 ## API Endpoints

 The API will be available at `http://localhost:8000` with the following endpoints:
+- API will be available at `http://{IPAddress}:8000` if host to local network
 - `/` - Welcome message
 - `/docs` - Interactive API documentation (Swagger UI)
 - `/redoc` - Alternative API documentation